jaredszajkowski/jaredszajkowski.github.io/content/posts/harry-browne-permanent-portfolio/index.md

 Overall, this is an interesting case study and Browne's idea behind the Permanent Portfolio is certainly compelling.
 There might be more investigation to be done with respect to the following:

-* Investigate the extent to which the rebalancing date effects the portfolio performance
+* Investigate the extent to which the rebalancing date effects the portfolio performance.
-* Vary the weights of the asset classes to see if there is a meanful change in the results
+* Vary the weights of the asset classes to see if there is a meanful change in the results.
 * Experiment with leverage (i.e., simulating 1.2x leverage with a portfolio with weights of 30, 30, 30, 10 for stocks, bonds, gold, cash respectively.)
 * Use ETFs instead of Bloomberg index data, and verify the results are similar.
 ETF data is much more available than the Bloomberg index.